Edward Despard: United Britons

-At this point it appears that Despard held "a pivotal position between British republicans and France".
+At this point, it appears that Despard held "a pivotal position between British republicans and France".
 In June 1797, a government informer reported that a United Irish delegation, travelling to France via London, had applied to Despard for the necessary documents.
 It is possible that this was Coigly's party.

-In December 1797 Coigly returned from France with news of French plans for an invasion, but on the February 28, 1798, when seeking again to cross the Channel in a party of five he and Arthur O'Connor were arrested.
+In December 1797 Coigly returned from France with news of French plans for an invasion, but on 28 February 1798, when seeking again to cross the Channel in a party of five he and Arthur O'Connor were arrested.
 O'Connor, able to call Charles James Fox, Richard Brinsley Sheridan and Henry Grattan in his defence, was acquitted.
-Coigly had been caught with a letter to the French Directory from the United Britons was convicted of treason and hanged in June.
+Coigly had been caught with a letter to the French Directory from the United Britons and was convicted of treason and hanged in June.
 While its suggestion of a mass movement primed for insurrection had been scarcely credible, it was sufficient proof of the intent to invite and encourage a French invasion.

-Despard, who at his trial Coigly had admitted meeting, remained in contact with United Irishman Valentine Lawless, was reported as frequenting seditious conclaves a various ale houses in London.
+Despard, who at his trial Coigly had admitted meeting, remained in contact with United Irishman Valentine Lawless, and was reported as frequenting seditious conclaves in various London ale houses.

 Detention

 The government swooped on the London Corresponding Society.
-On March 10, Despard was detained at lodgings in Soho, where The Times reported he had been found in bed with "a black woman" (his wife, Catherine).
-Along with around thirty others, he was held without charge in Coldbath Fields, a recently rebuilt high security prison in Clerkenwell.
+On 10 March 1798, Despard was detained at lodgings in Soho, where The Times reported he had been found in bed with "a black woman" (his wife, Catherine).
+Along with around thirty others, he was held without charge in Coldbath Fields, a recently rebuilt high-security prison in Clerkenwell.
 Despard, despite Catherine's lobbying efforts, was held for three years.

 During this time the authorities saw the hand not only of English radicals but also, with a large Irish contingent among the sailors, of United Irishmen in the Spithead and Nore mutinies of April and May 1797.
 They seized upon the leading role of Valentine Joyce at Spithead, described by Edmund Burke as "seditious Belfast clubist".
 Further repressive measures followed.
 The Corresponding Societies were comprehensively suppressed and the Combination Laws of 1799 and 1800 rendered union activity among workers criminal.